things in your PC?

 The top things to fail are all key important things, like Wifi, Sound,

 Ethernet , mouse or keyboard dead.

-will not cover dead fingerprint readers, or dead eyeball scanners or webcam, but
+will not cover dead fingerprint readers, or dead eyeball scanners or

 are only cured by contacting our PC makers web site and asking, (caused